techies23/Inactive-Logout/readme.txt

 2. Count down of 10 seconds before actual logout.
 You can remove this feature if you dont want it.
 3. Add only **Wake Up!** message where user will not logout but instead a wakeup message will be shown upon inactive.
 4. Custom Popup Message.
+5. Choose to use concurrent logout functionality derived from [prevent concurrent logins](https://wordpress.org/plugins/prevent-concurrent-logins/ "Prevent Concurrent Logins") by Frankie Jarrett.
+Thumbs up here too !

 In order to style dialog boxes you can use css classes.
 Also, works in **frontend view as well**.

 **See the [Inactive Logout](https://deepenbajracharya.com.np/wp-inactive-logout/ "Inactive Logout") homepage for further information.
 Contact Developer for those who need to write plugins.**

-**There's a [GIT repository](https://github.com/techies23/Inactive-Logout.git "Github Inactive Repository") too if you want to contribute a patch.**
+**There's a [GIT repository](https://github.com/techies23/Inactive-Logout.git "Github Inactive Repository") too if you want to contribute a patch.
+Please check issues.
+Pull requests are welcomed.**

-**Please do give credit and rate the plugin if you use it and liked it.
-Thanx.**
+**Please consider giving a [5 star thumbs up](https://wordpress.org/support/plugin/inactive-logout/reviews/#new-post "5 star thumbs up") if you fond this useful.**

 == Installation ==